A Novel Epigenetic Function of WEE1

 WEE1 kinase has been reported to be aberrantly expressed in melanomas, glioblastoma multiforme (GBMs), triple negative breast cancers (TNBCs) and prostate cancer.
 Dependence of various cancer cells on WEE1 signaling suggests that targeting epigenetic activity of WEE1 is a viable strategy.

-Clinical significance of WEE1-H2B epigenetic signaling in Melanoma, GBM and prostate cancer
+Clinical significance of WEE1 epigenetic signaling in Melanoma and GBM

 WEE1-H2B epigenetic signaling plays a crucial role in various malignancies such as melanoma, GBM and prostate cancer